opencrvs/infrastructure/charts/dependencies/README.md

 ### Redis

-OpenCRVS is using Bitnami package for Valkey https://hub.docker.com/r/bitnami/valkey due to better security and performance optimization.
+OpenCRVS is using Bitnami package for Redis https://hub.docker.com/r/bitnami/redis due to better security and performance optimization.
 Please check there full list of available options

 | Key | Default value | Description |
 |-|-|-|